Back to blog

 Start by listing the production outcomes the migration must protect: order release, inventory accuracy, batch records, quality checks, machine availability, shipping deadlines, traceability, production reporting, maintenance workflows, and finance close.
 This keeps the migration grounded in plant operations instead of infrastructure preferences.

 For each workload, document whether it directly affects production, indirectly supports production, or can be moved with minimal operational impact.
-ERP order management, MES execution, warehouse scans, label printing, PLC-connected middleware, and quality data collection deserve different handling than a read-only analytics dashboard.
+ERP order management, MES execution, warehouse scans, label printing, PLC-connected middleware, quality data collection, and plant dashboards deserve different handling than a read-only management report.

 WorkloadProduction RiskPlanning Question